Submissions

 As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.

-• The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).
+• The submission has not been previously published, nor is it under consideration by another journal (or an explanation has been provided in Comments to the Editor).

 • Where available, provide a website link to all references for PubMed, Full Text, DOI.

-• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guideline, which is found below in the landing page.
+• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 • All Authors must sign the authorship letter in sequence, and corresponding author should mention the contribution of each author to the work.